nunopedrosa/sopa_de_letras/README.md

 ### Secret Message Feature (Scavenger Hunts)

 Add a secret message to your word search puzzle!
-Words from a message file are shuffled together with the regular words and added to the puzzle.
-After finding all words, the remaining words (the message words) need to be sorted to reveal the secret message.
+Words from a message file are added to the word list (shuffled with regular words) but **NOT placed in the grid**.
+Players find all the words that are actually in the grid, and the remaining words from the list (the message words that aren't in the grid) need to be sorted to reveal the secret message.

 **Note:** Secret messages are only used in word search puzzles, not in codeword puzzles.
 Message words are automatically excluded from codeword puzzles.